-Why should merchandisng matter to you?
+Why should merchandising matter to retail management?
 The quicker you can cut down on a shopper's choices, the quicker you can make them relax and consider purchasing your merchandise.
 The less time you devote to how you arrange your store and display your products, the more overwhelmed your shoppers will feel when trying to know what to look at.
-And an overwhelmed shopper never becomes a customer – they just leave.
+And an overwhelmed shopper never becomes a customer - they just leave.

 In order to implement a strong retail merchandising plan, you have to have someone who understands the science of which colors are in fashion, what trends they can tie into, the cause and effect of fast-moving or dead products, as well as someone who has the creativity to create the excitement of serendipity when shopping in your brick and mortar store.

-At its most basic a retail merchandising plan should include:
+At its most basic an in-store merchandising plan should include:

-The time needed to merchandise a store will vary due to a variety of circumstances including the total number of SKUS, special requirements for individual displays, especially those needing security, as well as your ability to move your fixtures easily.
+The time needed to merchandise a store will vary due to a variety of circumstances including the total number of SKUS, the size of your window displays, special requirements for individual displays, especially those needing security, as well as your ability to move your fixtures easily.
 Large stores have entire teams devoted to the four separate areas of retail merchandising while single-operator locations struggle to do something more than just get the merchandise out and priced.

 The thing to remember is that there is no merchandise in your store that a customer can't purchase online.

 Therefore, when they do drive to your store, they expect to get something more than they can glean off a website.
 That’s where the art and science of retail merchandising gives brick and mortar retailers an advantage over their online competitors.

 To begin merchandising your store, always start with the front doors, for this is the first chance your customer has to understand the alien planet that is your store.